dart-lang/site-www/src/_tutorials/dart-vm/index.md

 ---
 layout: default
-title: "Dart VM Tutorials"
+title: "Server-Side Dart Tutorials"
-description: "The Dart VM Tutorials&mdash;Your guide to building great apps."
+description: "The server-side Dart tutorials show how to develop scripts and server apps for the standalone Dart VM."
 permalink: /tutorials/dart-vm
 toc: false